 - Track keystrokes remotely (source)

-It is for this reason that Brexit Secretary David Davis kept all his documents and electronics in a Faraday briefcase.
+For this reason, Brexit Secretary David Davis kept all his documents and electronics in a Faraday briefcase.

 2. Prevent Key Fob Theft

-In 2015, the NY Times reported on how thieves can hack into doors which use wireless key fobs.
+In 2015, the NY Times reported how thieves could hack into doors that use wireless key fobs.
 All they need is a simple device.

 The device is called a power amplifier.
 It works by amplifying how far the door can search for the key.
-Normally the car can only search for a few feet.
-But, as Wired reports, with the amplifier the car can search for upwards of 300 feet.
+Usually, the car can only search for a few feet.
+But, as Wired reports, the vehicle can search for upwards of 300 feet with the amplifier.

-If your car is parked near your home, the amplifier allows the car to find the key inside your home.
+If your car is parked near your home, the amplifier allows the vehicle to find the key inside your home.
 The key will unlock the door, giving thieves access.

 One solution is to keep your wireless key fobs in your freezer or microwave (which acts as a Faraday cage).
-A better option would be to buy a Faraday key fob that will prevent amplifiers from accessing them.
+A better option would be to buy a Faraday key fob to prevent amplifiers from accessing them.

 3. Prevent Credit Card and Identify Theft

-Some credit cards contain RFID chips which allow you to make payments without actually swiping the card.
-The card just needs to be close enough to the terminal for the chip to be read.
+Some credit cards contain RFID chips that allow you to make payments without swiping the card.
+The card must be close enough to the terminal for the chip to be read.
 Likewise, US passports now contain RFID chips.

 From the moment RFID chips made their appearance, critics argued that there could be security risks.
 There were videos of hackers using devices to copy the RFID data.
 All they had to do was get close enough to you to scan the RFID chip (crowded subway ride, anyone?).

 Once the RFID chip was scanned, the hackers could create a clone card.
-Or, in the case of passports, make a clone passport and steal your identify.
-The proposed solution to this is to get an RFID-blocking wallet or put a sheath of aluminum foil in your wallet.
+Or, in the case of passports, make a cloned passport and steal your identity.
+The proposed solution is to get an RFID-blocking wallet or put a sheath of aluminum foil in your wallet.

-While there have been plenty of stories about RFID card theft (like this one), there are also people who say that the threat is overblown or non-existent.
+While there have been plenty of stories about RFID card theft, there are also people who say that the threat is overblown or non-existent.

-For example, Roger Grimes at CSO says that “there’s no real RFID crime.”
+For example, Roger Grimes at CSO says, “there’s no real RFID crime.”
 He implies that the threat is overblown to sell you expensive wallets and purses.

-Others, like LifeHacker, echo this claim saying that there is little evidence of RFID-based theft.
-They also note that modern contactless credit cards now have technology like one-time-use codes to prevent theft.
+Others, like LifeHacker, echo this claim, saying there is little evidence of RFID-based theft.
+They also note that modern contactless credit cards have technology like one-time-use codes to prevent theft.

 So, should you get an RFID-blocking wallet?

-If you want an RFID-blocking wallet, here are some good options:
+If you want an RFID-blocking wallet, here are some options:

 4. Faraday Cages for EMP Protection

-One of reasons that Faraday cages get so much attention is for EMP protection.
+One of the reasons that Faraday cages get so much attention is for EMP protection.
 EMP stands for Electromagnetic Pulse.
-If you aren’t familiar with EMP, I suggest you read this article about EMP and its effects first.
+If you aren’t familiar with EMP, I suggest you first read this article about EMP and its effects.